-Parents should be aware that there is a substantial cost to the school for pupils attending vocational courses and there are only a limited number of places available.
-Parents should realise that if a student starts the course in September then wishes to withdraw after October, they would be liable for the cost of that course.
-Pupils who are being considered for any of the vocational courses will be spoken to by Mr. Church (Deputy Head), Mr Lynn (Head of Year 9) and Mrs Gledhill (Assistant Headteacher/SENDCO).
+Parents should be aware that there is a substantial cost to the school for pupils attending vocational courses and there are only a limited number of places available and these courses are not available to all pupils.
+Pupils who are being considered for any of the vocational courses will be spoken to by Mr. Church (Deputy Head), Mr Hughes (Head of Year 9) and Mrs Hardman (SENDCO).
 Interviews with the appropriate external provider will be arranged after discussions in school.